masato1122/auto-kappa/README.md

 Make phonopy_disp.yaml from DFSET of Alamode.

-* Primitive cell with an atom may lead to an error of the treatment of crystal structure such as Born effective charge.

 * How were the supercell size and k-mesh decided for Phonondb?
 Number of atoms?
 How can k-mesh be obtained from Materials Project?

-* Plot phonon dispersion with many lines, not with single line

 Additional
 ------------